 Dr. Morganroth was a former American College of Mohs Surgery fellowship director from 2004-2011 prior to the conversion to ACGME oversight of Mohs fellowships.
 This fellowship is not ACGME approved.
 The Mohs practice is very active and continues to grow.
-2012 volume will exceed 1700 cases and is expected in have significant growth with the ongoing practice expansion.
 The Mohs cases have the same complexity and histologic variation as the cases referred to local academic centers including melanoma, melanoma in situ, Merkel cell carcinoma, Paget’s disease, sebaceous carcinoma, microcystic adnexal carcinoma, dermatofibromasarcoma protuberans, apocrine carcinoma, atypical fibroxanthoma, and eccrine carcinoma.

 General Dermatologic Surgery

 For fellows interested in general dermatologic surgery, we frequently see patients in consultation for revision of surgical scars, excision of benign and malignant tumors, keloid excision, laser surgery for syringomata and sebaceous hyperplasia, and congenital nevi, hemangiomata, and port wine stains.*

 Advanced Cosmetic Dermatologic Surgery

 A key benefit of this fellowship is the unique opportunity to participate on the leading edge of cosmetic dermatologic surgery.
 The fellowship offers a unique experience in providing innovative and original local anesthesia rejuvenation procedures to patients that expect a similar outcome to traditional techniques performed with general anesthesia.*